-“I shouldn't be looking at my vulva in a mirror.
-I shouldn't be learning about how the clitoris works.
-I shouldn't be looking at images of what other healthy, normal functioning vulvas look like.”
-Why wouldn't we?
-When we're learning and educating ourselves about how to buff our nails and put on nail polish, we look at other nails and it's not so freaky or weird or anything like that.
+“I shouldn’t be looking at my vulva in a mirror or learning about how the clitoris works.
+Or looking at images of what other healthy, normal functioning vulvas look like.”
+Why wouldn’t we?
+When we’re learning and educating ourselves about how to buff our nails and put on nail polish, we look at other nails and it’s not so freaky or weird or anything like that.

 You have permission for this process, permission for you to watch this video and just feel awkward and comfortable and strange.
 And then when you start to walk through that tunnel and you start to uncover the shame, you start to combat it.
 You start to come out of secrecy, because shame loves secrecy.

-It's a process of learning.
-That's all it is.
-It's not magical.
-It's not mystical.
-It's not that some bodies are capable of it or some bodies aren't.
-Some of us are just more affected by the shame messages that we've received.
-I can't encourage you enough to make sure that you're not just looking at the mechanics if you want to learn how to orgasm.
-It's mostly about overcoming shame and how you can do that.
+This is a process of learning.
+That’s all it is.
+It’s not magical or mystical, and it’s not that some bodies are capable of it or some bodies aren’t.
+Some of us are just more affected by the shame messages that we’ve received.
+I can’t encourage you enough to make sure that you’re not just looking at the mechanics if you want to learn how to orgasm.
+It’s mostly about overcoming shame and how you can do that.